Buy House or Invest in Stocks?

 Of course, there are cheap, underpriced stocks you can buy too.
 If you check the latest stock market reports, you’ll see the cheapest stock price report and a list of top gaining stocks too.
 The upside potential is there, but investing in stocks is still a gamble.

-With real estate, you own the land and the house.
+With property, you own the land and the house.
 You can live in it.
 You can rent part of it out to pay your mortgage.
 This buy to rent out feature is something stock market investors can’t find in the markets.

 But to confuse issue, you can buy REITs and real estate ETFs, and even home builder stocks.
 You could walk that bridge between the two investment options.